The Banking Regulation Review: Norway

 This list is not exhaustive, and illustrates that the main rule of absolute confidentiality is subject to quite a few exceptions.
 A breach of the confidentiality obligation is a criminal offence punishable by a fine or, if considered a serious offence, imprisonment for up to three years.

-The main funding sources for Norwegian banks are deposits from customers, which amount to around 50 per cent of funding and the bond market (both domestic and international).
+The two main funding sources for Norwegian banks are deposits from customers (which amount to approximately 45 per cent of banks' total funding) and the bond market (both domestic and international).
 A number of Norwegian banks have also established euro medium-term note programmes.

 Another funding source is the raising of regulatory capital (see Section III.iii).
 Banks also fund themselves through credit lines with domestic or foreign third-party banks.